sandstorm12/ControllerPy/README.md

 ## Urgent issues and futures
 1. Add a list of used libraries to the main readme
+2. Make the config file a system argument
+3. Add a default layout
+4. Generate default config file

 ## Issues and futures